rajatrakesh/DataAILab/README.md

-# Data and AI Workshop
+# Data and AI Bootcamp

-## ServiceNow Workshop Lab Guide - Yokohama Release P5
+## Lab Guide

-Welcome to the ServiceNow Data and AI hands-on lab guide will give you practical experience with ServiceNow's Generative AI assistant, Now Assist, and AI Agents.
+Welcome to the ServiceNow Data and AI hands-on lab guide will give you practical experience with ServiceNow's Generative AI assistant, Now Assist, and AI Agents, that you can **leverage for Demos & POVs.**

 ### 🎯 Lab Objectives